01-edu/public/subjects/reverserange.en.md

 - That prints the array.

-- In case of error you should handle it.
+Errors should be handled.

-- And if the number of arguments is bigger or lower than 2 it should print `\n`.
+If the number of arguments is different from 2 the program prints a newline ("`\n`").

 ### Expected output :